Cristian Hîldan

 Cristian Hîldan (born 22 September 1973 in Bucharest) is a former Romanian rugby union footballer and currently a rugby union coach.
 He was a member of the national team and also an unused substitute at the 1999 Rugby World Cup.
 He played as a wing.

 Personal life

-Cristian is the older brother of the late Cătălin Hîldan who was a professional football player who played for Dinamo and Romania national football team.
+Cristian is the older brother of the late Cătălin Hîldan, a professional football player who played for Dinamo and the Romania national football team.